 If an object has a RequestTimeoutPolicy set and no response to a request is available after value milliseconds, a CORBA::NO_RESPONSE exception is raised.
 The default value is -1, which means no timeout.

 Interface OB::RetryPolicy

 B.9 Interface OB::RetryPolicy

+'''

+local interface RetryPolicy

-interface RetryPolicy inherits from CORBA::Policy
+inherits from CORBA::Policy

+'''

 The retry policy.
-This policy is used to specify whether requests are retried after communication failures (i.e., CORBA::TRANSIENT and CORBA::COMM_FAILURE exceptions).
+This policy is used to specify retry behavior after communication failures (i.e., CORBA::TRANSIENT and CORBA::COMM_FAILURE exceptions).